kaapyth0n/uPyLoRaWAN/README.md

 - CS - MOD3_1 - GP9
 - RST - MOD4_1 - GP13

-On start, the controller loads and runs boot.py file and FrSet.py file is also loaded.
-FrSet.py is designed to help dealing with the FR modules.
-Then the controller runs main.py file.
+On start, the controller loads and runs `boot.py` file and `FrSet.py` file is also loaded. `FrSet.py` is designed to help dealing with the FR modules.
+Then the controller runs `main.py` file.
-I have also the sample code for dealing with the IND1-1.1 module called IND1_DEMO, it uses a more high-level library called IND1.
+I have also the high-level library for dealing with the IND1-1.1 module called `IND1.py`.

 # Wi-Fi
-If Wi-Fi wasn't configured before, or if the device can't connect with the provided credentials, on boot the device starts the AP with an internal web-server which works on http://192.168.4.1 and shows an interface to set the local Wi-Fi connection.
+If Wi-Fi wasn't configured before, or if any of the IND1 buttons are pressed, on boot the device starts the AP with an internal web-server which works on http://192.168.4.1 and shows an interface to set the local Wi-Fi connection.
 After 10 minutes of inactivity, the AP shuts down and the program execution continues.
 If the Wi-Fi was set, the device reboots.

 Internal AP: